Coronavirus Disease (COVID-19)

-The Centers for Disease Control and Prevention (CDC) are closely monitoring an on-going outbreak of Coronavirus Disease (COVID-19) in Wuhan, China.
-Cases have been identified in multiple countries, including the United States.
-Coronaviruses are not a new family of viruses and are common in different species of animals including camels, cattle, cats, and bats.1 In humans, there are multiple strains that can cause mild respiratory symptoms or even the common cold.
+State, local, and federal health officials are continuously monitoring and responding to an on-going outbreak of Coronavirus Disease (COVID-19).
+Cases have been identified globally, including within the United States.
+Coronaviruses are not a new family of viruses and are common in different species of animals including camels, cattle, cats, and bats.
+In humans, there are multiple strains that can cause mild respiratory symptoms or even the common cold.
 In years’ prior, other strains have been associated with SARS and MERS.

 What Nurses Need to Know

 Preparedness, Early Identification, and Notification

 All nurses and the health care team must receive the highest level of protection to provide care for the individuals and communities in which they serve.
 It is essential to develop and educate ALL staff on preparedness plans that provide infection control procedures and protocols used within the health care facility for the early identification, containment, and care of patients with symptoms associated with Coronavirus Disease (COVID-19) to prevent spread within the facility.

 - Develop inpatient, ambulatory, and home care policies and procedures that are in line with current CDC guidelines for COVID-19

 - Provide training to all personnel on screening and isolation procedures

 - Provide updated training and guidelines on the use of Personal Protective Equipment (PPE), including the use of N-95 respirators, gloves, gowns, masks, eye protection, and a face shields